blaisemGH/PowerShell/README.md

 # PowerShell
 My repository of PowerShell modules.
+This is not released yet and all officially WIP, especially the comment helps.
+As the modules finish, I'll upload them to PSGallery (probably).

+Otherwise, I use these every day at work, some for years, some for only a few months.
+I guess that's how I am field testing it all.

 Before using these, I recommend installing Windows Terminal, the latest PowerShell Core version, and using this as your default in Windows Terminal.
 If you use my PSPrompt module, then Windows Terminal and also a nerd font are required (https://www.nerdfonts.com/font-downloads).